Software and services

 Lidar data CFD correction

-The lidar data CFD correction service for non-simple terrain
+The lidar data CFD correction service for complex terrain

 Lidar devices are being used more and more for wind resource assessment as an alternative to meteorological masts.
 Once the meteorological masts are installed, the height of conventional anemometers is fixed.
 This therefore restricts measurements to specific places and may not allow measurements over the entire rotor length of wind turbines, which may reach up to 200 meters or more.
 Lidars easily overcome this drawback as they are able to measure wind speed at heights greater than what conventional measuring masts can measure.